Udita Goswami

-Udita Goswami (born 9 February 1984) is a former Indian actress who worked in Hindi cinema.
-She has been married to film director Mohit Suri since 2013.
-She is Sister in law of Bollywood Celebrities Alia Bhatt and Emraan Hashmi.
+Udita Goswami (born 9 February 1984) is an Indian actress who worked in Hindi cinema.
+She has been married to film director Mohit Suri since 2013, making her a part of the Bhatt family.

 Personal life

 Goswami was born in Dehradun.
 Her father is from Banaras and her mother is from Shillong.
 Goswami's grandmother is Nepalese.
 She completed her education in Dehradun where she studied at Cambrian Hall and D.A.V.
 Public school until class 9.

 After a few years of dating, Goswami married Mohit Suri in 2013.
 They have two children, a daughter born in 2015 and a son born in 2018.
 She is the sister-in-law of actors Pooja Bhatt, Alia Bhatt and Emraan Hashmi.

 Career

 Goswami started her career as a model and later began acting in Hindi films.